circonus-labs/libmtev/docs-md/operations/rest.md

 type of `control_dispatch` is used, then a full control channel is served and the REST services are superimposed on that.
-Listeners of type `control_dispatch` are even less HTTP compliant, but still serve all web browers and proxies correctly.
+Listeners of type `control_dispatch` are even less HTTP compliant, but still serve all web browsers and proxies correctly.

 ### The capabilities endpoint